zanuka/leaderport-core-ui/README.md

 ## Framework Support & CLI Strategy

-Valkran provides a flexible CLI tool that empowers developers to create leaderboard projects with their preferred framework.
+LeaderPort provides a flexible CLI tool that empowers developers to create leaderboard projects with their preferred framework.
 Our strategy focuses on framework-agnostic core functionality with framework-specific implementations.

 ### Supported Frameworks
 - Vue.js